 Know the foundation’s funding priorities – For example, it would not be a productive use of anyone’s time at your table to ask questions about an environmental project if the foundation only funds the arts.

-Have a plan before the session begins – The foundations’ locations will be available on the website in April as well in the conference guide you will receive at registration.
+Have a plan before the session begins – The Meet the Funders session schedules will be available on the website in April as well in the conference guide you will receive at registration.
 Be prepared.
 Know the foundation reps you hope to see.
 The session changes move quickly.

 “Meet the Funders” sessions are designed to gather information – Ask questions that aren’t already answered on the foundation’s website.
 Be clear and concise with your questions.
 Be respectful of your colleagues and allow everyone an opportunity to engage with the representative.